PeithonKing/fantastic-pancakes/game-of-life/pygame/README.md

 	- **'blank'**: Generates a blank grid with all dead cells.
 	- **'random'**: Randomly generates the initial state of the grid.
 	- **name**: Loads the grid from the file `f'{name}_{WIDTH}_{HEIGHT}_{SIZE}.npy'`.

+---

+*This project is part of the fantastic-pancakes collection by [PeithonKing](https://github.com/PeithonKing/fantastic-pancakes).*